BE PRESENT TO REALISE FULL POTENTIAL

 Whilst some appointments may have to take place during the school day, e.g. specific scheduled hospital appointments, there are other appointments that could take place outside of school hours and at weekends or in school holidays.
 If it is not possible to arrange such appointments to take place out of school hours, it is expected that students are only out of school for the actual appointment and are therefore able to attend before and/or after in order to allow minimum disruption to their lessons and attendance.

-Where appointments are necessary within school hours, please ensure your daughter’s absence is reported at least 24 hours before to their Head of Learning and is supported with the appropriate documents e.g. an appointment card/letter or show the office the text message.
+Where appointments are necessary within school hours, please ensure your daughter’s absence is reported at least 24 hours beforehand to their Head of Learning and is supported with the appropriate documents e.g. an appointment card/letter or show the office the text message.

 If you are unable to provide these details 24 hours prior to the appointment could you please make sure that:-